nodeschool/international-day/PARTICIPATING.md

 - If there is anyone in your community with sound/audio/video expertise, ask them to come and interview attendees.
 Upload your video to youtube afterwards and share it with the nodeschool/organizers repository so we can include it in a NodeSchool International Day short film.

 ## Stickers
 The [stickers](https://github.com/nodeschool/international-day/tree/2015/Stickers) have been prepared and are ready to send to you printer.
 Enjoy!
+(PS.: You can also order it internationally [at hexi.pics]( https://hexi.pics/items/aa621a0d29b88cab04f188aeb98788a9))

 ## Minifilm
 In order to be a part of the mini film, you must take a group photo with your chapter, or record a short "Hello from [you chapter name]" and commit it to [Video](https://github.com/nodeschool/international-day/tree/2015/Video)